RNAdetective/Lit_search/README.md

 2.)
 Download the compressed file and uncompress in your working directory.

 3.)
+Fill ou the topics.csv file in the lit_search/scripts/ directory

+   * The first column is for the topics you would like to search for currenly it is single term only

+   * The second column is for what you would like to name that topic for the file system

-Fill out the search_terms.csv
+4.)
+Fill out the search_terms.csv in the lit_search/scripts/ directory

    * The first row contains the first search term with terms after it this tells the tool what your categories are named

-   * The second row has to contain the first search term but this time without the terms at the end
+   * The second row and on is for single term list of what you would like to search for

-4.) enter the following command into your terminal
+5.) enter the following command into your terminal

    * Where topic is your search topic to collect articles from pubmed about.

    * Where ~ is the working directory where you uncompressed the lit_search file from github.

 ```
-bash ~/lit_search/scripts/litsearch.sh ~/lit_search topic1 topic2 topic3 topic4 topic5 topic6
+bash ~/lit_search/scripts/litsearch.sh ~/lit_search
 ```
 ___